Joshua earned an MBA from USF and he writes mostly about software and technology.

 Choosing the Right Chart

 Based on the type of data in the chart Excel will decide what type of chart will be available for your PivotTable.
-In this case I can only select between bar charts and pie charts.
+In this case, I can only select between bar charts and pie charts.
 The best visual representation of this data would come in the form of a clustered bar chart.

-This PivotTable could have been displayed dozens of different ways.
+This PivotTable could have been displayed in dozens of different ways.
 Depending on your goals for reporting the data, the table will need to be structured differently.
 In most cases with a PivotTable, some trial and error will be involved in the design of the table.
 To get good practice at these tables it’s best to try to come up with as many different table styles as you can to get a feel for the PivotTable function.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 © 2018 Joshua Crowder